istio/istio.io/content/en/docs/setup/install/operator/index.md

 $ <extracted-dir>/bin/istioctl operator init
 {{< /text >}}

-You should see that the `istiod` pod has restarted and its version has changed to the target version:
+You should see that the `istio-operator` pod has restarted and its version has changed to the target version:

 {{< text bash >}}
 $ kubectl get pods --namespace istio-operator \